 According to the National Institute for Occupational Safety and Health, approximately 82 percent of workplace hearing loss.
 Incidents occurred among workers in the industrial sector, which includes assembly lines.
 The Occupational Safety and Health Administration establishes workplace sound pressure regulations.

 To reduce occupational sound-related hazards, the National Institute for Occupational Safety and Health recommends that employee sound levels be reduced to 85 dBA for 8 hours.
 Earmuffs and earplugs are two common types of hearing protection.
+Workers can take part in hearing conservation training to protect their ears at the worksites.
 Please keep in mind that earmuffs are far more effective at reducing high-frequency sound than earplugs are at reducing low-frequency sound.

 Air filters are essential in workplaces where hazardous compounds are present.
 It is possible to get harmed by something which is not visible to the naked eye.
 Respirators, for example, are intended to protect you from dirt, fumes, paint sprays, insecticides, and other harmful materials that can cause long-term damage to your respiratory system.
 Respiratory protection must be worn when working in an area with airborne pollutants.
 Rebreathing apparatuses are used in workplaces when there is insufficient air.
 This method is used when other ventilation control methods are unavailable or insufficient.